-The base salary of the NEOs, other than the CFO, reflects the hierarchical level, the responsibilities and the complexity of each position.
-They are reviewed annually and salary adjustments are based on individual performance and on the economic context, without the Corporation conducting market analyses and without referring to any industry benchmarks.
+The base salary of the NEOs, other than the CFO, who is not remunerated, reflects the hierarchical level, the responsibilities and the complexity of each position.
+Base salary is reviewed annually and salary adjustments are based on individual performance and on the Corporation's results, without the Corporation conducting market analyses and without referring to any industry benchmarks.
+In March 2016, members of the Board granted a salary increase of \$125,000 to the President and CEO; his salary therefore rose from \$275,000 to \$400,000 in order to better reflect his responsibilities and to take into account the Corporation's growth.